 - 2018 – San Juan Mountains, CO.
 Round trip from Little Molas Lake to Beaver Dam Ponds in the Weminuche Wilderness Area on the Colorado Trail

 - What must be purchased for the trip?Required Personal Equipment List at the end of the information and registration document contains the required items.
 The equipment list describes what is required and what is optional.
-There is also a doctor’s physical required for youth participating in the July trip.
-The doctor’s physical is not required for Shakedown Training.

 - What is Leave No Trace?Leave No Trace is a set of principles that promotes reduction of human affects on the wilderness.
 General saying is “only leave foot prints, and only take pictures.”